HaoranLMaoMao/match-series-batch/README.md

-# Match-Series-Batch
+# Match-Series-Batch v0.2.0

-Batch processing tool for non-rigid alignment of image stacks using pyMatchSeries.
+Batch processing tool for non-rigid alignment of image stacks using pymatchseries and added lightweight noise reduction algorithm

 You can install `match-series-batch` via pip: